 Training with unstructured structure

-At our recent ESP Podcast happy hour I was asked if you had to rest in the off-season; i.e. take a break.
+Over the years I have often been asked if you had to rest in the off-season; i.e. take a break.
 My short answer was no. My long answer is that it depends on many factors, but the basic idea of resting after a “long season” is outdated, unless you’ve raced one or more grand tours, or 70+ races.
 On the flip side, many of us race far less than that and train 10 hrs or less each week, making a break of 2 weeks or more a detriment to next seasons goals.
 A few exceptions include nagging injuries, or a mentally draining season of stress or poor race performances.

 Do the training, skip the races